Web CMS Architectures: Coupled, Decoupled, or Headless?

 The classic example of a coupled CMS architecture is a blog engine.
 In a coupled system, the underlying store for your content serves both authoring and delivery.
 Your authoring capabilities are part of the live delivery system but are available only to those who have permissions.
 In a coupled system, the process of making content live is typically a matter of setting a flag in the database.

-- Easy to setup and deploy a single instance.
+- Easy to set up and deploy a single instance.

 - Content is typically captured in a database schema meant for delivery on the site.
 This can make integration and migration difficult.

 - Scale only the components that you need.
-If you are not adding more authors then there is no need to scale out authoring.
+If you are not adding more authors, then there is no need to scale out authoring.
 This affects the complexity of the solution and also license costs where they are involved.

 - Code complexity is isolated within each of the two components (authoring and delivery).
 Each piece can be as simple or complex as is needed without impacting the other.

-- When complexity is isolated and scaling is simple, it's easier to develop and deploy rich features to your users.
+- When complexity is isolated, and scaling is simple, it's easier to develop and deploy rich features to your users.

-- Integrating with devOps is much easier.
-When you need to integrate your development tools, process/automation and source code repository you are inherently entering in to a discussion about security and systems administration — all of which are significantly more approachable if authoring and delivery systems are separated.
+- Integrating with DevOps is much easier.
+When you need to integrate your development tools, process/automation and source code repository, you are inherently entering into a discussion about security and systems administration — all of which are significantly more approachable if authoring and delivery systems are separated.

 - Setup has more components and can be more complex.

-- Publishing introduces additional points of failure.
+- Publishing may introduce additional points of failure.

 - Sub-division of components can go too far driving up complexity and driving down the cohesion of the user experience.

 Russ Danner is VP Products at Crafter Software and is responsible for product management, product development and support, and client and partner success.
 Russ brings over 20 years of software architecture, design, and implementation experience.
 Prior to Crafter Software, Russ was Web Experience Management Practice Director at Rivet Logic and project lead for the open source Crafter CMS project.
-Russ has also been active in the Alfresco community since 2005 as a community leader, contributor, trainer, speaker and user group organizer.